 Doctoral students may earn masters degrees on route to earning their PhD.
-A fast-track BA + MA program is also available for exceptional undergraduate sociology majors who wish to pursue both a BA and a MA in 5 years.
+A fast-track BA + MA program is also available for exceptional Binghamton undergraduate sociology majors who wish to pursue both a BA and a MA in 5 years.

 Funding is available in the form of graduate teaching assistantships, which typically include medical benefits.
 Qualified students meeting the department's benchmarks for normal progress are typically eligible for up to 4 years of funding.
 The University also offers Clark Fellowships for students from underrepresented populations.

-- PHD in Sociology
+- PhD in Sociology